All Products

 Shard Configuration

-The number of primary shards and the number of replica shards for each primary shard.
-Specify the numbers based on the shard configuration of indexes in the destination Elasticsearch cluster.
+Set the number of primary and replica shards for the index, based on the maximum shard configuration in the destination Elasticsearch instance.

 String Index